lakehq/sail/docs/index.md

 Welcome to the Sail documentation!

 The mission of Sail is to unify stream processing, batch processing, and compute-intensive (AI) workloads.
-Currently, Sail features a drop-in replacement for Spark SQL and the Spark DataFrame API in single-process settings.
+Currently, Sail features a drop-in replacement for Spark SQL and the Spark DataFrame API in both single-host and distributed settings.

 You can start with the [User Guide](/guide/) to learn more about Sail.